Travel Guides

 How much does it cost to trek to Everest Base Camp?

 Walking the streets of Thamel, you can also get cheap Everest base camp packages ranging from $700 to $1200.
-But since their package will be skipping a lot of things, you will be ending up spending a lot from your pocket.
+But since their package will be skipping a lot of things, you will end up spending a lot from your pocket.
 The independent trekkers traveling in a group might be able to travel for about $1200, but the hassle of arranging your trip can be overwhelming.

 Along with the cost that has been included in the package, there will be $500 to $1000 expenses of your own.
 This includes the cost of tips, donations, drinks, water, and other food you crave for.
 Nowadays, the travel agency of Nepal is offering Luxury Everest Base Camp that offers better hotels and meals, but the price of the Everest Base Camp trek is almost two times i.e. $3000.